Skip to main content

 }

-The metadata is stored by the merchant’s PSP and returned on payment webhooks.
-This creates the join key between the payment event and the AAP recommendation ledger.
+The metadata can be stored with the checkout or payment record and returned with platform-side outcome evidence.
+This creates the join key between the later outcome event and the AAP recommendation ledger.

 Failure responses